 Aside from the professional and personal satisfactions associated with creating a nonprofit in Illinois, it’s always important to remember that running a nonprofit takes hard work and stringent regulatory compliance.
 Therefore, if you’re thinking of starting a nonprofit in Illinois, it’s critical to get ahold of the facts, the processes that you’ll need to follow, and some tips and warnings so that you’re informed and prepared.

 At James C. Provenza & Associates, we are some of the leading nonprofit attorneys in the Chicago area, and as a CPA and attorney, nonprofit lawyer James C. Provenza can help with all of your nonprofit issues, whether governance, compliance, tax-exempt statuses and reporting, and more.
-For a free consultation with our nonprofit law firm, call us today at (847) 729-3939.
+Call us today at (847) 729-3939.

 The Nonprofit Articles of Incorporation